 The Richmond Secondary Technology Education courses fit under the Applied Design, Skills and Technologies curriculum.

-Exposure to Technical Education courses is a tremendous advantage for all students.
-In our increasingly technical world, enrolling in these courses helps develop young people who are skilled and capable critical thinkers.
-Students who are tech savvy problem-solvers who are able to bring new solutions to problems and challenges.
+Exposure to technical education courses is a tremendous advantage for all students.
+In our increasingly technological world, ADST courses will help develop young people who are skilled and capable critical thinkers.
+Students who are tech savvy problem-solvers who are able to think creatively and communicate solutions to problems and challenges.
 Technical Education classes at Richmond Secondary School include courses in Automotives, Metal Work and Woodwork as well as CAD (Computer Assisted Drafting and Design), Engineering with Robotics and Design and cross-disciplinary courses in Graphics (Media Arts) and Yearbook.
-Safe shop practices are taught and will be expected of every student in every class in in all Technology Education courses and students must be willing to work safely in the shop classes at all times.
-Using all tools and equipment apppropriately and the wearing of safety gear is essential e.g. eye protection, ear protection and hard hats in construction areas.
-There may be minimum charges for optional materials used in making student projects in all Technology Education courses.
-However, no student wil be denied the opportunity to take technology Eduational courses if they cannot afford to pay for materials.
-All projects are taken home when completed.
+Safe shop practices are taught and will be expected of every student in every class in in all Technology Education courses.
+Students must be willing to work safely in the shop classes at all times.
+Using tools and equipment apppropriately and the wearing safety gear will be required at all times (e.g. eye protection, ear protection and hard hats in construction areas).
+Note - there may be minimum charges for optional materials used in making student projects in all Technology Education courses.
+However, no student wil be denied the opportunity to take Technology Eduational courses if they cannot afford to pay for materials.
+All projects are taken home by students once completed.

 AUTOMOTIVE TECHNOLOGY (INTRODUCTORY) 9-12